 PHOTO 6

-Step 15.
-Take the remaining yolks out of the refrigerator and mix them with a hand whisk.
-If the surface of the yolks has dried out, pass them through a fine-mesh sieve.
+Step 15: Remove the remaining yolks from the refrigerator and mix them with a hand whisk.
+If the yolk surface has dried out, pass them through a fine-mesh sieve.

-Step 17.
-Bring the mixture back into the saucepan and place on medium heat.
-Cook until thickens, constantly stirring vigorously.
+Step 17: Return the mixture to the saucepan and heat over medium.
+Cook until thickened, constantly stirring vigorously.
 You should get the cooked mixture with the consistency of thin condensed milk.

-Step 18.
-Remove it from the heat and transfer it to a shallow enough plate to stop cooking the cream.
-Cover the cream with plastic wrap in contact and leave to cool at room temperature (photo 7).
+Step 18: Remove it from the heat and transfer it to a shallow enough plate to prevent the cream from continuing to cook.
+Cover the cream with plastic wrap, leaving it in contact, and leave to cool at room temperature (photo 7).

-Step 19.
-Beat softened butter with vanilla sugar until whitish.
-Add the custard that has cooled to room temperature to the butter, one tablespoon at a time (photo 8).
+Step 19: Beat the softened butter with vanilla sugar until it is whitish.
+Add the cooled custard to the butter, 1 tablespoon at a time (photo 8).

 Pro tip: Make sure that the butter and custard base are at the same temperature.
 Otherwise, the cream risks stratifying.